 Whether you are planning your first pregnancy or thinking about having another child, trying to conceive naturally or undergoing fertility treatment, the period of time before you conceive gives you a window of opportunity to evaluate your nutrition and general lifestyle.

-Small changes to your diet can help you to optimise your ‘fertile’ ground and in Chapter one of my latest book Your Pregnancy Nutrition Guide (launching on our website next week) I look at the food and lifestyle choices you and your partner can make to support a healthy conception.
+Small changes to your diet can help you to optimise your ‘fertile’ ground and in Chapter one of my latest book Your Pregnancy Nutrition Guide I look at the food and lifestyle choices you and your partner can make to support a healthy conception.
 Here is a look at some of the factors to consider when optimising your fertility.

 Fertility is partnership

 Very often fertility preparation is seen as the preserve of women.
 In fact, for over half the couples in the UK who experience subfertility (i.e. they are less than normally fertile), it is the result of problems on the male side.

 If you and your partner know you want to conceive, you should both try to make some dietary changes three months ahead of that time.
 During these months, immature eggs, known as oocytes, mature enough to be released during ovulation and sperm cells develop before being ready for ejaculation.
 Eating a nutritious diet during this time greatly influences the quality and efficiency of this process and gives you an even greater opportunity to create a healthy pregnancy.

 Making dietary changes and improving nutrient stores may also help to correct factors that may be affecting your ability to conceive, such as a low sperm count in men or hormonal imbalances during the menstrual cycle in women.